oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

 ## Task 2: Create Multiple Application Users

-Workspace administrators can create new user accounts one at a time or create multiple accounts in a single operation.
+In this task, you'll create multiple workspace user accounts for this application using the APEX Administration interface.
+Workspace administrators can create new user accounts individually or create multiple accounts in a single operation.

 To create multiple users accounts simultaneously: